markup-theme/markup-theme/docs/rst/_sources/rst.rst.txt

 Inclusions may be done from within existing files as long as the target for that snippet is located in another file in the repository.

-.. warning:: Snippets may not be used within the same file.
-The "target for that snippet" may not be the same file as the origin.
+.. warning:: Snippets may not be used within the same file, i.e. the target and destination may not be in the same file.
 This will cause a rendering issue in the output.

 These types of inclusions require two steps: